chetnashah/webconcepts/Jenkins.md

+### Where is it executed?

+top level is executed on master/controller.
+Stages might be executed on agents.

 ### Where is the code/artifacts for the build job?

 At the start of the build job you will see something like...